Technological Change (in my life) part-2

 Epiphany 15: Big Data renders first-past-the-post voting as irrelevant

-This next section requires the reader to have some familiarity with a few terms.
-If you are familiar with these then jump
+This next section requires the reader to have some familiarity with a few terms

 - Big Data